 Matoutou, or Matete de Crabes, the unconventional way…

-Matoutou, also known as Matete de Crabes, is a traditional French Caribbean dish made with crabmeat, mashed green plantains, and spices.
-It is typically served with rice and beans, and it is a popular dish for special occasions.
+Matoutou, or Matete de Crabes, is a traditional French Caribbean dish made with crabmeat, mashed green plantains, and spices.
+It is typically served with rice and beans and is a popular dish for special occasions.

 If you’re observing Lent, this is the perfect recipe to start your seafood Friday rituals.
-Matoutou, or Matete de Crabes, is a marvelous dish from the Caribbean that is pronounced just as it is spelled.
+Matoutou, or Matete de Crabes, is a marvelous Caribbean dish pronounced just as it is spelled.
 It is typically made with a type of crab called Crabe de terre, or Cardisoma guanhumi, which is a white land crab that lives on the coast of North America.

 The ingredients you will need for the Matoutou